nus-cs2113-AY2324S2/ip/docs/README.md

 - Example of usage: `unmark 1`
     - Expected outcome:
       ```plaintext
-      Nice!
-I've unmarked this task as not done:
+      Haiz, I've unmarked this task as not done:
       [T][ ] one hour running
       ```